voedger/voedger-docs/concepts/vsql.md

 ## Alterability

-There is no ALTER statement in VSQL and, therefore, there is no need to use `CREATE` word.
-Just change your existing TABLE description, new schemas will be used automatically with zero downtime.
+VSQL does not use the ALTER statement.
+Instead, schema updates are made directly to the TABLE description, with new schemas applied automatically and seamlessly.
+Consider an example of schema evolution.

 MyTable, version 1:
 ```sql